daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/global-artifacts/user_manual.md

 > **Description** - This feature allows the HRM to register a job that a collaborator may have.
 >
 > **Instructions** :
 >
-> - Activate the HRM role.
+> - Enable the HRM role.
-> - Select the option to add a new job within the application interface.
+> - Choose the option to add a new job from the application interface.
-> - Provide the name.
+> - Enter the name of the job.
-> - Confirm the entered data.
+> - Verify the entered information.
-> - Upon submission, the system confirms the successful addition of the job.
+> - After submission, the system will confirm the successful addition of the job.

 **3. Register collaborator with job and fundamental characteristics | Human Resources Manager**